 This method can also be used when an organization's major functions benefit from its indirect costs to approximately the same degree.
-Using this method, all costs except general administration and general expenses are treated as direct costs.
-Joint costs for depreciation, rentals, facilities maintenance, telephone, and other similar expenses are prorated individually to each direct activity on a basis appropriate for that type of cost.
+Using this method, all costs except general administration and general expenditures are treated as direct costs.
+Shared costs, such as depreciation, facility and equipment rentals, facilities maintenance, telephone, and other similar expenditures, are prorated individually to each direct activity on a basis appropriate for that type of cost.

-The remaining costs, which consist exclusively of general administration and general expenses, are then allocated using the simplified allocation method previously discussed.
+The remaining costs, which consist exclusively of general administration and general expenditures, are then allocated using the simplified allocation method previously discussed.